Britain sets out next steps to green its financial system

 Regulators want more transparency on ratings to help combat green washing, or inflated sustainability credentials.
 The sector is already developing an ESG Data and Ratings Code of Conduct on best practice.

-Later this year, Britain will hold a public consultation on a taxonomy - a guide for investors on what constitutes sustainable investments - after the government paused work earlier this year to learn lessons from the European Union's taxonomy.
+Later this year, Britain will hold a public consultation on a taxonomy - a guide for investors on what constitutes sustainable investments - after the government paused work earlier this year to learn lessons from the EU's taxonomy.

 "This will support the quality of standards, labels and disclosures used in the industry for green finance activity," the ministry said in a statement.